 4. The method of claim 1, where the information is provided in a search results document, and the method includes: positioning, in the search results document, the information based on a respective score for each repository of the more than one of the plurality of repositories.

 5. The method of claim 1, further comprising: generating the model based on information associated with log data, the information associated with the log data being formed in triples.

 I thought the part of the description to the patent that discussed query log data, presented as triples of data to predict what information is desired from which repositories when a certain query was searched for, was interesting when I read that in 2007.
-It appears that the newest version of the claims are focusing upon looking at that user data to make a prediction as to what information from which repository to show searchers.
+It appears that the newest version of the claims are focusing upon looking at that user data to predict as to what information from which repository to show searchers.

 This newer version of the patent is at:

 Determination of a desired repository for retrieving search results

 Inventors: Michael Angelo, David Braginsky, Jeremy Ginsberg, and Simon Tong

 Filed: July 27, 2015